-Join us for EARssentials 2017, to be held July 17-21!
-The final schedule and faculty list will be posted soon, but registration is now open.
-Contact Elyssa Monzack, Ph.D., to apply for a slot in the course or to reserve a seat at the lectures.
+Join us for EARssentials 2018, to be held July 16-20!
+Registration is now open.
+Contact Elyssa Monzack, Ph.D., NIDCD intramural chief of staff, by April 15 to apply for a slot in the course or to reserve a seat at the lectures.

 This free, week-long course, hosted and taught by scientists at the National Institute on Deafness and Other Communication Disorders (NIDCD), part of the National Institutes of Health (NIH), provides students with an overall conceptual view of the auditory system as well as hands-on exposure to laboratory techniques unique to research on the inner ear.

 The primary audience for this course is new intramural NIDCD trainees, including post-doctoral, graduate, post-baccalaureate, and summer students.
 Scientists from other institutions are welcome to attend as well.
-The course is also useful for other interested individuals who want to learn about concepts related to the auditory system.
+The course is also useful for others who want to learn about concepts related to the auditory system.

 Promotional poster; please

 distribute widely!
 (1.89MB PDF)

 * Note: PDF files require a viewer such as the free Adobe Reader.